geobtaa/geobtaa.github.io/how-to-update-conf-map-gallery.md

 Guidelines:

 - Keep each thumbnail filename stable once it is referenced in `submissions.csv`.
-- Prefer `.webp` images for the final committed asset.
+- Prefer `.webp` images to keep the page load manageable.
 - The CSV should reference thumbnails as `map-gallery/<filename>.webp`.

 Example: